 Optimizing complex combinations of technical and price properties is a hard process to achieve manually, so rational material selection software is an important tool.

-The material selection primarily depends upon material’s properties and several other factors like availability, economic aspects, etc.
+The material selection primarily depends upon the material’s properties and several other factors like availability, economic aspects, etc.

 Properties of the Material